jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 passwd: password updated successfully
 ```

-Finally, reboot your VPS on its drive via your OVH Control Panel.
+Finally, reboot your VPS on its drive via your OVHcloud Control Panel.

 ### Troubleshooting

-After you have changed your password and rebooted the VPS from the control panel and you cannot, you should try the following:
+Try the following if you encounter boot issues after you have changed your password and initiated the reboot:

-- You should check the KVM.
-It can show some very important information as to why it cannot start.
-The [KVM guide](https://docs.ovh.com/gb/en/vps/use-kvm-for-vps/){.external} can provide you the help to find the KVM feature on the OVH control panel.
+- Check the KVM for important information as to why the VPS cannot start.
+Consult the [KVM guide](../use-kvm-for-vps/) for help using the KVM feature in the OVHcloud Control Panel.
-- If the KVM is showing it is booting or cannot find the disk, ensure you have [boot logs enabled](https://docs.ovh.com/gb/en/vps/use-kvm-for-vps/){.external} and contact OVH support via a ticket from the control panel or by calling.
+- If the KVM is showing the VPS booting or unable to find the disk, ensure you have [boot logs enabled](../use-kvm-for-vps/).
+Send the pertinent logs to our  support team by creating a support request in your [OVHcloud Control Panel](https://www.ovh.com/manager/dedicated/#/support/tickets/new) for further investigations.

 ## Go further